metaheed/kolle/doc/kg_automation.md

-# End-to-end pipeline from document model to knowledge graph model
+# End-to-end pipeline from flatten model to knowledge graph model

 As a part of this tutorial, we will see how to transfer the document model to the knowledge graph model using Kolle without writing any single line of code.